conjuga/conjuga/pages/about.md

 <!-- ![Practice Exercises](assets/images/practice.png) -->

 ### Pronunciation Guides for French Verbs
 Improve your pronunciation of French verbs with audio guides for each conjugated form.
-Listen to native speakers and practice until you perfect your French accent.
+Listen to native speakers and practice until you perfect your accent.

 <!-- ![Pronunciation Guides](assets/images/pronunciation.png) -->